kelvinsanchez15/100-days-of-code/log.md

 **Today's Progress**: My Issue Tracker project is completed!

-**Thoughts:** I was a bit tired of working only with JSON responses so I learned about server side rendering and block by block I put everything together.
+**Thoughts:** I was a bit tired of working only with JSON responses so I learned about server side rendering and block by block I put everything together to create a pseudo 'Github Issues' clone.

 **Link to release:** [Issue Tracker](https://issue-tracker-kel.glitch.me/)